ChandanKr/NS-mini-project-JS-Rock-Paper-Scissors/README.md

 **[⬆ back to top](#table-of-contents)**

 ## **Project Description:**
-=> This is my second mini project based on HTML, CSS and JavaScript in which their is one **Home Landing** page where user can choose between **Rock, Paper and Scissor**, the other section is **Winner Selection** section where the choices of user and computer is visible with the winner declation and the score updation too.
-This Score updation section can be seen in Home Landing page too.
+=> This is my second mini project based on HTML, CSS and JavaScript in which their is one **Home Landing** page where user can choose between **Rock, Paper and Scissor**, the other section is **Winner Selection** section where the choices of user and computer is visible with the winner declaration and the score update too.
+This Score update section can be seen in Home Landing page too.
 Their is a button which shows the **Rules** of the game.

 **[⬆ back to top](#table-of-contents)**